 This post may contain affiliate links.
 Please see my disclosure policy for more details.

-When I revisited Brisbane in 2016, I discovered a much more cosmopolitan city than I remembered; stylish cafes and eateries had popped up everywhere, along with a multitude of modern apartment blocks.
+When I revisited Brisbane more recently, I discovered a city much more cosmopolitan than back in my student days; stylish cafes and eateries had popped up everywhere, along with a multitude of modern apartment blocks.

-To help decide if living in Brisbane could be for you, this blog post will give you an overview of the Brisbane lifestyle and hopefully answer any questions you may have about Australia’s river city!
+To help decide if life in Brisbane could be right for you, this blog post will give you an overview of Brisbane lifestyle and the pros and cons of living in Brisbane.

 In a country as enormous and sparsely populated as Australia, it’s crucial to consider the location of any city you may choose to live in – not something I gave much thought to as a young exchange student with no travelling experience!